Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Statistically speaking, Cincinnati has a higher crime rate compared to other cities in the area.
 However, most of the crime is concentrated in certain neighborhoods.

-But never fear – I grew up in Cincinnati, and I can assure you that your trip here can be safe.
-To help in your planning process, I’ve compiled this guide on everything you should know about safety in the third-largest city in Ohio.
+I grew up in Cincinnati, and I can assure you that your trip here can be safe.
+To help in your plan accordingly, I’ve compiled this guide on everything you should know about Cincinnati safety so you can still enjoy all the fun things to do in Cincinnati.

 Is Cincinnati Safe?

-Even though statistics indicate that Cincinnati has a high crime rate, it can still be a safe travel destination.
+Even though statistics indicate that Cincinnati has a high crime rate, it’s still a safe travel destination and one of the best places in Ohio.
 Visitors just need to be sure to avoid certain neighborhoods and stay vigilant about protecting their belongings; it’s a good idea to look at a crime map to know crime rates in different areas.

 Crime data says that Cincinnati has an above-average level of crime.
 This means that the violent crime and property crime rates are higher than both the national average and that of other cities in Ohio.

 However, these crimes are generally concentrated in certain neighborhoods within Cincinnati.
-If you visit this city and stay in low-crime rate neighborhoods, then you’re unlikely to become a crime victim.
-See my guide to where to stay in Cincinnati for specifics.
+If you visit Cincinnati and stay in safe neighborhoods, then you’re unlikely to become a crime victim.

 It’s also important to note that the crime rates (in terms of property crime and violent crime) in Cincinnati are lower than in metro areas of similar size, such as the cities of Portland, Orlando, and Charlotte.